In a nutshell: Spectacular views of rugged shoreline, sea arches, black sand beach, and more.

 A blowhole is hole in the ground that connects to an underground, partially submerged ocean cave.
 The cave and opening are shaped in such a way that when the ocean rises or waves crash into it, a jet of water and air is violently forced out through the hole.
 Some blowholes are regular and very impressive.
 This blowhole is not a regular, and only delivers sound and small sprays most of the time.
 But when the surf and tide is right (like when I took this photo sequence) this blowhole can become impressive.

-Warning – begin safety lecture: Now, please don’t be one of the idiots in the sidebar picture!
+Warning – begin safety lecture: Now, please don’t be one of the idiots in the picture!
 Stay back a bit – oh, and never put your head directly above or into the hole!
 Now, to be fair, the guys in the photo were outside of the “dangerously close” zone – all they got was a complete soaking.
-But the point is, they had no idea what all the fuss was about – they watched what they thought was a wimpy bubbler of a blowhole bubble up and lightly mist a bunch of times and deduced it was nothing to avoid, shrugging off suggestions that they might want to move back a bit.
+But the point is, they had no idea what all the fuss was about when I tried explaining they should move- they watched what they thought was a wimpy bubbler of a blowhole bubble up and lightly mist a bunch of times and deduced it was nothing to avoid, shrugging off my warning.
 Now these warnings may sound silly – but living on the real-end of paradise can look quite different than the visiting end – just be sure to keep your head on your shoulders.
 End lecture

 There are also burial mounds (known and unknown) all around this area.
 Unlike must culturally significant areas of archeological value you may have visited elsewhere, much of the Hawaiian historical remnants on Maui remain unmarked and unprotected.
 It is important that you do not disturb any rocks in these areas for this reason – especially if they appear in mounds, stacks or other man-made formations.

-After the heiau, the trial continues on toward Kainalimu Bay.
+After the heiau, the trail continues on toward Kainalimu Bay.
 The trail is deteriorated and hiking quickly shifts form easy to strenuous.
 This is the point where most choose to turn back.

 If you are prepared for a strenuous hike, you can continue on.
 At points now the trail will become difficult to trace.
 One of the methods you can employ to find the trail is to look for the tell-tail smooth rocks inlaid into the rough ‘a’a lavarocks.
 These are remnants of the original King’s Trail, and when you spot them, you know you’re on the right path.
 As you continue you’ll be rewarded with impressive lava spires that twist up to the sky, and the ocean views continue to be highly dramatic.